TBSSvis: Visual Analytics for Temporal Blind Source Separation: Related Work

 Many time series can be visualized by juxtaposition, as is the case in LiveRAC \cite{mclachlan2008}.
 Various system measures (columns) are displayed per machine (rows) in a space-filling table design, using semantic zooming to change the level of detail between color bars, sparklines, and labeled line graphs.
 When not using all available space, one could use small multiples \cite{tufte2001} in different arrangements.
 For instance, Stitz et al. \cite{stitz2016} arrange small multiples of stocks by price and price change in a user-selected time frame.
 Liu et al. \cite{liu2018a}, on the other hand, lay them out with a modified Multidimensional Scaling (MDS) algorithm such that similar items are near each other.

 Superimposed encodings trade decreased usage of display space for legibility, as they do not scale well after a couple of variables due to occlusion.
-An example besides the well-known superimposed line graph is the braided graph \cite{javed2010}, which uses area instead of slope.
+An example besides the well known superimposed line graph is the braided graph \cite{javed2010}, which superimposes multiple area-based marks.
 Because of the varying data dimensionality in TBSS, superimposition is generally not a promising strategy.

 To keep features of long time series visible, designers often turn to focus-and-context techniques such as lenses \cite{tominski2017}.
 In the simplest case, a lens mainly enlarges an area of interest, such as in SignalLens \cite{kincaid2010}.
 But more complex interactions are possible, such as in ChronoLenses \cite{zhao2011}, where users can combine and stack multiple lenses.
 An alternative to interaction is to reduce the visualized data either in a data-driven \cite{shurkhovetskyy2018} or visualization-driven way, e.g., by line simplification \cite{rosen2020}.
 However, if expected features in the data are not known in advance, as is the case in TBSS, one risks that important features are removed.